-At Health Expressions, we offer treatments for neuropathic pain, including shockwave therapy, to treat symptoms and improve your quality of life.
-If you are searching for pain management in Rockville, MD, or shockwave therapy in Pittsford, NY, Rochester, NY, the Rochester metro area or DC metro and Baltimore areas, we want to help.
-Call (301) 244-4717 to schedule your free consultation or complete the online booking form.
+At Health Expressions, we offer pain management treatments for neuropathic pain, including shockwave therapy, to treat symptoms and improve your quality of life.
+If you are searching for pain management in Rochester, NY, Rockville, MD, or shockwave therapy in Pittsford, NY, Rochester, MD, the Rochester metro area, or the DC metro and Baltimore areas, we want to help.
+To schedule your free consultation, call (301) 244-4717 or complete the online booking form.

 What Is Peripheral Neuropathy?

-Neuropathic pain can be caused by various factors and health conditions, including diabetes, chemotherapy, certain medications, alcohol abuse, and vitamin B12 deficiency.
+Various factors and health conditions, including diabetes, chemotherapy, kidney disease, certain medications, autoimmune diseases, alcohol abuse, and vitamin B12 deficiency, can cause neuropathic pain.
 In some cases, the cause is unknown.

 Neuropathy is a progressive condition, meaning the symptoms worsen over time.
 In some cases, the symptoms can be mild and barely noticeable; in other cases, the nerve pain can be severe and disabling.

-Diabetic neuropathy is a type of peripheral neuropathy that develops in people with diabetes.
-It is the most common type of neuropathy, affecting up to 50% of people with diabetes.
+Diabetic neuropathy is a type of peripheral neuropathy that develops in people with diabetes, and it is the most common type of neuropathy, affecting up to 50% of people with diabetes.
 Diabetic neuropathy can cause various symptoms, including pain, numbness and tingling, loss of sensation in the extremities, and muscle weakness.